-These donors are keen to support a wide range of projects in Calderdale.
-They have a particular interest in helping elderly people to live fuller lives but are also keen to ensure that all local communities benefit from their fund.
+This Fund supports a wide range of projects in Calderdale.
+The donors have a particular interest in helping elderly people to live fuller lives but are also keen to ensure that all local communities benefit from their fund.
 A wide range of projects and activities can be funded – awards will usually be up to £2,500 but occasionally a larger award might be considered if the project is making an outstanding contribution to improving people’s lives.

 Bowling Green and Nutton Charity Fund

 This fund supports a range of activities and projects in and close to Greetland, Stainland and Elland.
 Small awards of up to £300 are available